Chief Executive Officer

 James Klein is president of Qorvo's Infrastructure and Defense Products (IDP), responsible for IDP product marketing, R&D, design centers, pricing, sales and specialized sales support.
 Prior to the merger of TriQuint and RFMD to form Qorvo, Mr. Klein was TriQuint's vice president of Infrastructure and Defense Products, a position he held since 2012.
 Mr. Klein joined TriQuint in July 2011 as vice president of Defense Products & Foundry Services and was responsible for strategic direction, product roadmap and technology development.
 Before joining TriQuint, Mr. Klein spent 13 years with Raytheon where he most recently served as the general manager of the Advanced Products Center for Raytheon's space and airborne systems.
 Mr. Klein was with Texas Instruments in program management and engineering roles within the Defense Systems Equipment Group from 1988 to1998.
 He holds both BSEE and MSEE degrees from Texas A&M University.

-Ralph Knupp is Qorvo's vice president of human resources, responsible for developing and implementing the people strategy that supports the company's overall business strategy.
+Ralph Knupp is Qorvo's corporate vice president and chief human resources officer, responsible for developing and implementing the people strategy that supports the company's overall business strategy.
 Prior to the merger of RFMD and TriQuint to form Qorvo, Mr. Knupp was vice president of human resources for RFMD, a role he held since joining RFMD in 2004.
 Mr. Knupp was previously vice president of human resources for Varian Semiconductor Equipment Associates from 1999 to 2004.
 Prior to this, he was vice president of human resources for Reed Elsevier, Inc. He earned a PhD from Purdue University.

 Corporate Vice President of Business Development and Strategy